Stradex/mp3_to_ogg_webapp/README.md

 Deploy to digital Ocean with:

-* DigitalOcean Spaces
+* DigitalOcean Spaces [DONE]
-* DigitalOcean Kubernetes
+* DigitalOcean Kubernetes [TODO]
-* Terraform
+* Terraform [WIP]
-* Ansible
+* Ansible [TODO]

 [Redis with NESTJS](https://docs.nestjs.com/microservices/redis)

+## IDEA:
+* Backend upload file to bucket.
+* File conversor pull files from bucket, convert them, and upload them again in the bucket.
+* Backend stream files from bucket to frontend using websockets, redis, or something.
+(Or maybe backend just gives URL from S3 / Spaces bucket as response to frontend)